E.On (FRA:EOAN) PT Set at €12.00 by Barclays

-E.On (FRA:EOAN) has been assigned a €12.00 ($14.12) price target by investment analysts at Barclays in a report released on Thursday, Borsen Zeitung reports.
-Barclays‘s price target points to a potential upside of 8.46% from the company’s previous close.
+E.On (FRA:EOAN) received a €12.00 ($14.12) price target from analysts at Barclays in a research note issued to investors on Wednesday, Borsen Zeitung reports.
+Barclays‘s price objective indicates a potential upside of 8.60% from the stock’s current price.

 E.ON SE operates as an energy company in Germany, the United Kingdom, Sweden, Turkey, the Netherlands, Belgium, rest of Europe, and internationally.
 It operates through two segments, Energy Networks and Customer Solutions.
 The Energy Networks segment operates power and gas distribution networks, as well as provides maintenance, repairs, and related services.